• Skip to primary navigation

 Preparing Bowls

-1. Add the cooked quinoa to the serving bowls, top with the sprout/squash mixture, add the chickpeas, add a handful of kale, then add the tahini dressing to finish off the bowl.
+1. Add the quinoa to the serving bowls, top with the sprout/squash mixture, add the chickpeas, add a handful of kale, then add the tahini dressing to finish off the bowl.

 Notes